YFull Tree below). R-Y46 is our downstream terminal SNP, or the most recent

 positive for this same Y-SNP.
 Our ARTERBURN descendant represented by Kit#

 343708 has participated in comprehensive Y-SNP testing (Big Y), and tested

 positive for R-Y46 (and also its parent clade, Y47).
 However, Y46 is not presently

 available for individual SNP testing—only Y47.
 All other ARTERBURN descendants

-who have been tested in our Project were positive for R-Y47, which conclusively
+who have been tested in our Project were positive for R-Y47, the parent clade of

 Big Y (343708) has also yielded additional positive SNPs that may result in

 future matches and in new and more recent subclades that will further refine

 our Y-Haplogroup.
 Each new positive SNP match (subclade) will represent a